 Challenge number Detail of challenge 1 We have a lack of robust external assessment data over the past 18 months, which makes it more difficult to identify the impact of Covid on our students' progress.
 Research shows that nationally, that Pupil Premium students have been disproportionately affected by the Covid school closures.
 It is important that we are able to identify the gaps in all of our students learning and in particular, our disadvantaged students.
 2 The Maths attainment of disadvantaged pupils is generally lower than that of their peers.
-GL assessments on entry of year 8 cohort shows that the standard age score of disadvantaged students is 93.3 compared to 103.7 for non- disadvantaged students.
-The SATs results for our current year 7 show disadvantaged students have lower prior attainment than the non-disadvantaged students in this cohort.
+GL assessments on entry to year 8 show that the standard age score of disadvantaged students is 91.6 compared to 102.3 for non- disadvantaged students.
+The SATs results for our current year 7 show the standard age score of disadvantaged students is 103.1 compared to 105.6 for non- disadvantaged students.
 3 The English attainment of disadvantaged pupils is generally lower than that of their peers.
 GL assessments on entry to year 8 show that the standard age score of disadvantaged students is 94.4 compared to 104.3 for non- disadvantaged students.
-The SATs results for our current year 7 show disadvantaged students have lower prior attainment than the non-disadvantaged students in this cohort.
+The SATs results for our current year 7 show the standard age score of disadvantaged students is 104.6 compared to 105.8 for non-disadvantaged students.
 4 Our observations and discussions with pupils and families suggest that the wellbeing of many disadvantaged pupils has been impacted by partial school closures to a greater extent than for other pupils.
 These findings are backed up by several national studies.
 This can also have an impact on behaviour.
 5 Research shows that nationally, Pupil Premium students have been disproportionately affected by the Covid school closures.
 This can lead to lower attainment across all subjects than that of their non- disadvantaged peers.